cprussin/nixjs/Readme.md

 - Javascript ecosystem tools that are generally not installed via node package managers, such as the package managers themselves (yarn, pnpm, etc.)
-- Portions of tooling for languages that compile to javascript that aren't generally installed through node package managers--for instance, the purescript compiler
+- Portions of tooling for languages that compile to javascript that aren't generally installed through node package managers (for instance, the purescript compiler)
 - Versions of system libraries necessary to support any of the above that aren't in nixpkgs or aren't reliable in nixpkgs